Pflugerville Independent School District

-Pflugerville Independent School District (PfISD) is a public school district based in Pflugerville, Texas (USA).
+Pflugerville Independent School District (PFISD) is a public school district founded in 1902 and is based in Pflugerville, Texas (USA).
 The District encompasses approximately ninety-five square miles and includes all or part of six municipalities including Pflugerville, Austin, Coupland, Hutto, Manor and Round Rock.
 As of 2013 PISD covers 10.7 sqmi of land within the City of Austin, making up 3.4% of the city's territory.

 In addition to Travis County, it covers parts of Williamson County.

 In 2011, the school district was rated "academically acceptable" by the Texas Education Agency.
 In 2014, the district installed solar panels at 11 of its schools.